 Few are familiar with the fact that BYOB is not universally allowed.
 Restaurants may not permit BYOB in their establishments if the local government of the municipality in which the restaurant is located has forbidden the practice.
-Club 35, L.L.C. v.
+See Club 35, L.L.C. v.
 Borough of Sayreville, 420 N.J.
 Super.
 231 (App.
 Div.
 2011).
 Even where the practice is permitted under local law, it is ultimately up to each restaurant to determine whether it will or will not permit BYOB on its premises.
-Importantly, even where BYOB is permitted, restaurants may not advertise in any manner that they are a BYOB establishment, instead, leaving it to potential patrons to be prepared.
-In addition, restaurants cannot charge any fee, cover, service or corkage charge for customers who bring their own wine or malt beverage.
-Finally, not only must consumption be limited to specific hours but, more importantly, BYOB premises should not allow their patrons to overindulge on their premises, despite the fact that the establishment is neither providing nor serving the intoxicating beverages.

-Notably, the BYOB law places the burden on the establishment to comply with law and leaves enforcement to local law enforcement as the New Jersey ABC does not have legal jurisdiction over unlicensed establishments.
+The New Jersey ABC does not have legal jurisdiction over unlicensed establishments.
+New Jersey’s BYOB law places the burden on the establishment to comply with law and leaves enforcement to local law enforcement.
 Thus, patrons who seek to unlawfully consume distilled beverages, or those who continue consuming after becoming visibly intoxicated, are placing the operator of the restaurant in legal jeopardy.
 While patrons who violate the law could be subject to penalties that range up to six months in jail, a municipality through its local police powers could charge the establishment with per incident violations, which could become progressively more punitive.
 Ultimately, for those establishments that routinely permit the abuse of the BYOB law, it is foreseeable that they could suffer the loss of the advantage offered by the BYOB law.
 Further, a history of violating the BYOB law would likely be considered and employed as a reason to reject a future bid for licensure by the ABC.

 The postings on this blog were created for general informational purposes only and do not constitute legal advice or a solicitation to provide legal services.
 Although we attempt to ensure that the postings are complete, accurate, and up to date, we assume no responsibility for their completeness, accuracy, or timeliness.
 The information in this blog is not intended to create, and receipt of it does not constitute, a lawyer-client relationship.
 Readers should not act upon this information without seeking professional legal counsel.